 From 2008 to 2012 I worked as researcher in the Participatory Assessment of Development (PADev) project at the University of Amsterdam and as research consultant.
 Among my clients have been the Food and Agriculture Organization (FAO) of the United Nations, the Royal Tropical Institute (KIT) in Amsterdam, the United Nations University (UNU) in Bonn, CARE International, DFID Ghana and the Foresight programme of the UK Office for Science.
 From 2006 to 2009 I worked as a lecturer at the University of Amsterdam where I taught human geography and courses on environment and international development. [link to my projects]

 I have also been active as documentary film maker.
 My first, award-winning, documentary was screened at over twenty prestigious international film festivals worldwide.
-My second documentary received a nomination for the Holland-doc Jury Award of the Dutch Film Festival, and has been watched more than 2.5 million times on youtube. [link to my video work]
+My second documentary received a nomination for the Holland-doc Jury Award of the Dutch Film Festival, and has been watched almost 3 million times on youtube. [link to my video work]

-Personal life: I have an 9-year old son.
+Personal life: I have an 10-year old son.
 I like playing soccer, all other ball-games and hiking.
 Favourite mode of transport: bicycle.
-I like trees, and a dream I have for my retirement is to buy a degraded, treeless piece of land and bring back life to it.
-A new hobby I have is my communal vegetable garden and using kitchen waste for making compost with worms (vermiculture).
+I like trees, and a dream I have for my retirement is to look for a degraded, treeless piece of land and bring back life to it.
+A new hobby I have is my vegetable garden and keeping chickens.